-EMERGING-MARKET BONDS have posted impressive returns over the past few decades, as emerging-market economies have grown more robust.
-That, in turn, has bolstered the credit quality of emerging-market debt, resulting in a narrowing of the spread between the yield on emerging-market debt and that available on U.S. Treasury bonds.
+EMERGING MARKET bonds have posted impressive returns over the past few decades, as developing economies have grown more robust.
+That, in turn, has bolstered the credit quality of emerging market debt, resulting in a narrowing of the spread between the yield on emerging market debt and that available on U.S. Treasury bonds.

 From here, however, returns are likely to be more muted.
-As of year-end 2017, emerging-market debt was offering relatively low yields.
-Moreover, the historical tightening of the spread between emerging-market debt and Treasury bonds was a onetime gain.
+As of mid-2019, emerging market debt was offering relatively low yields.
+Moreover, the historical tightening of the spread between emerging market debt and Treasury bonds was a onetime gain.
 The spread may tighten further, but the big gains have already been had.
-Also keep in mind that, in a crisis, emerging-market debt funds can suffer steep losses, such as 2008’s 18% drubbing.
+Also keep in mind that, in a crisis, emerging market debt funds can suffer steep losses, such as 2008’s 18% drubbing.

 Next: Closed-End Funds